 Thank you for swinging by Hungry Happens!
 If you create this recipe or any other from our site, we would greatly appreciate you taking the time to comment and rate the dish!
 LOVE YOUR LIFE!

 - Slice your tomatoes in half and gently squeeze out some of the juice.
 Then cut out the white stem core.
 Finely chop the tomatoes.

 - Mix together the first 6 ingredients (thru salt and pepper) in a large bowl.

 - Next, add half of the flour into the bowl and mix to combine.
 Then, add the remaining flour and mix until a thick batter forms.

-- Add 1/2 inch of oil to your non stick pan and heat on medium high.
+- Pour a thin layer of olive oil to your non stick pan and heat on medium high.
 When the oil is hot, drop the batter by the 1 tablespoonfuls.
 Work in batches, not to overcrowd the pan.
 Cook 4 minutes per side or until golden brown on each side.
 Lower the heat to medium or medium low to avoid burning.
-When done, place them on a paper towel lined cutting board.
+When done, place them on a paper towel lined surface and repeat.